anushtha1011/EMT-/README.md

 'Code Folder' containing jupyter notebooks that contains code for all the work done in project in order.

-'Report' containing report file in pdf, source files for overleaf and link to the overleaf directory.

 'Help file' which is a map to create the project from scratch defining all the steps in detail.